CTSRD-CHERI/cheribsd-tutorial/src/c18n/README.md

 Next, run the program and enter the password `password123456789`, which will crash due to a capability bounds violation.

+ * Why does the program crash?
 While CHERI memory safety is able to catch this specific vulnerability, it is relatively easy to imagine non-memory-safety vulnerabilities in I/O handling, which could lead to arbitrary code execution.

+ * What is an example of an I/O data processing vulnerability that CHERI memory safety would not mitigate?

-To understand the implications of the vulnerability, we can use `objdump` to see what data will be visible to a compromised main program.
+To understand the implications of such vulnerability, we can use `objdump` to see what data will be visible to a compromised main program.
 Run `objdump --full-contents` to hexdump the full program binary, whose `.text` and `.code` sections include those available to the program at run